 In the event a student misses an assessment due to an extenuating and evidenced circumstance, the student must contact the Unit Convener and request a deferred exam/assessment/quiz within three (3) days of the scheduled assessment.
-The request must be made in writing (by email) with an 'Assignment Extension' form.
+The request must be made in writing (by email) with an 'Assignment Extension' form (available on CANVAS).
 Student must provide documentary evidence (e.g. medical certificate; leave certificates will not be accepted) or other relevant documents as requested by the Unit Convener before sitting the deferred assessment.
 Failure to do so will result in a zero grade being awarded for that assessment item.
 Students are not permitted to defer a deferred intra-semester exam, quiz or assessment.
 Any student unable to undertake the deferred assessment will be failed for the assessment task.

 In the event a student is unable to attend their scheduled examination and the reason meets the criteria for acceptable grounds for extenuating circumstances, the student should submit a 'Request for Deferred Examination Application' form with original documentary evidence to the Timetabling and Examinations Office.
 This must be lodged within three (3) days of the scheduled examination.
 Students are not usually permitted to defer a deferred final exam.
 Any student who does not undertake their deferred exam will receive a mark of zero for the exam.
 Where students are able to provide evidence of exceptional circumstances that led to them being unable to sit their deferred final exam, they may apply for a late withdrawal from the unit using the 'Enrolment Amendment' form.